+The T-South system consists of two looped gas transmission pipelines operating as a single system.
 The T-South system connects production fields in northeast BC with the Lower Mainland (Huntingdon) and Williams Northwest Pipeline (NWP) at Sumas, Washington.
 The T-South system flows north to south and runs approximately 916 km between Station 2 and Huntingdon.
+The two pipelines comprising the system are tied together by common headers and compression stations and hence are operated as a single pipeline.

-9 U.S. utilities along the Interstate 5 (I-5) Corridor also receive gas supply from the T-South 10 system but their dependency is somewhat mitigated by pipeline diversity, and off-system 11 storage.
-An east to west interconnecting pipeline in the Columbia River Gorge corridor provides 12 534 MMcf/day of interconnecting capacity between the two north-south pipeline systems in the 13 U.S. Moreover, facilities at Mist and Jackson Prairie (JPS) provide approximately 44 billion 14 cubic feet (BCF) of on-system storage and up to 1,798 MMcf/day of capacity to the I-5 corridor 15 load centres.
+U.S. utilities along the Interstate 5 (I-5) Corridor also receive gas supply from the T-South system but their dependency is somewhat mitigated by pipeline diversity, and off-system storage.
+An east to west interconnecting pipeline in the Columbia River Gorge corridor provides 534 MMcf/day of interconnecting capacity between the two north-south pipeline systems in the U.S. Moreover, facilities at Mist and Jackson Prairie (JPS) provide approximately 44 billion cubic feet (BCF) of on-system storage and up to 1,798 MMcf/day of capacity to the I-5 corridor load centres.

-FEI sources supply from the TC Energy system in southeast BC, which is transported east to west through FEI's SCP to serve the various communities in the Interior of BC.
-Approximately supply to customers in the Lower Mainland, via
+In contrast, FEI has limited connectivity between the two north-south pipeline systems in BC, as Figure 3-2 illustrates above.
+FEI sources a small portion of supply from the TC Energy system in southeast BC, which is transported east to west through FEI's SCP to serve the various communities in the Interior of BC.
+Approximately 105 MMcf/day of east to west connectivity from SCP can also be utilized to provide gas supply to customers in the Lower Mainland, via